 How to use openapi-starter

-The openapi-starter is a Redocly project that you can clone to your own GitHub account to more easily manage API definition files either as single files or multiple files.
+The openapi-starter is a Redocly project that you can clone to your own GitHub account to more easily manage API description files either as single files or multiple files.

-It automatically creates the required folder structure and generates a basic OpenAPI definition file, which is great if you're new to API reference docs.
+It automatically creates the required folder structure and generates a basic OpenAPI description file, which is great if you're new to API reference docs.

 Although you can create your own folder structure, we recommend letting openapi-starter